WebAssembly/tool-conventions/Linking.md

 For `R_WASM_*_OFFSET_I*` relocations, the following condidions must hold for the addend:

-- If `index` references the CODE section, the addend must represent the first byte of an instruction, or the byte after the last instruction.
+- If `index` references the CODE section, the addend must represent an offset of an instruction boundary.
 - If `index` references the DATA section, the addend must represent a valid offset into a data segment's data area.
 - If `index` references the custom section, the addend must represent a valid